dpwiese/personal-website/content/posts/documentation.md

 For the past few years my work has been less academic, less mathematical, and involved more programming.
 It was also not often distributed or published.
 As such my documentation lately has been primarily in Markdown.
-I found myself initially using Atom with the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> plugin to periodically generate PDFs when necessary.
+I found myself initially using Atom with the [markdown-pdf](https://atom.io/packages/markdown-pdf) plugin to periodically generate PDFs when necessary.
 This approach was fine, but it provided no real support for equations, and Atom was not my preferred editor.

 I was looking for a better solution than this that provided the following: